 My research combines behavioral and experimental economics with applied microeconomics to address Envirnmental and Energy economics questions.
 I also employ NLP algorithms and LLMs prompts to extract quantitative informtion from qualitative text data.

 My research interests cover bounded rationality and market frictions that prevent economic efficiency and distort household decision-making.
-I am currently studying electricity demand, behavioral biases and informational mechanisms driving limited adoption of energy-efficient technologies, pro-environmental behavior and attitudes at individual level.
-From a business perspective, I am investigating Greenwashing behavior.
+I am particularly interested in studying electricity demand under time-varying prices and how to nudge demand flexibility in an evolving market.
+I also employ social norms and behavioral mechanisms to address limited adoption of energy-efficient technologies and pro-environmental behavior.

-Other research topics: cognitive biases among adolescents, trust in institutions, COVID-19 vaccination hesitancy.
+Other research topics: greenwashing, cognitive biases among adolescents, trust in institutions, COVID-19 vaccination hesitancy.

 Paper-Digital Trade-offs: Insights from a Framing Experiment with Adolescents, (2026) Sustainability, with A. Muscillo, G. Lombardi, F. Garbin, P. Pin